Embattled Kamloops, B.C., mayor to discuss 'resignation consideration'

 CTVNews.ca Top Stories

-DEVELOPING Authorities hunt for clues, but motive of man who tried to assassinate Donald Trump remains elusive
+DEVELOPING Motive of man who tried to assassinate Donald Trump remains elusive

 Former U.S. president Donald Trump called for unity and resilience after an attempt on his life injected fresh uncertainty into an already tumultuous presidential campaign, while President Joe Biden implored Americans to 'cool it down' in the final stretch and 'resolve our differences at the ballot box.'